SanjithaPraba/BAIxRTC/README.md

 # BAIxRTC
 Building RAG-based AI agents serving international non-profit, Rewriting The Code

+For Devs:
+**Every time you start a new branch**
+- git fetch origin
+- git checkout -b ticketNumber-my-new-branch origin/main
+- source venv/bin/activate  # (or `venv\Scripts\activate` on Windows)

 # Project Setup Instructions
 ## Prerequisites
 Ensure you have the following installed on your system: